hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I think I was checking `system/options/script` for `none` value when compiled.

 [6:43:44](#1662792224254oQeiO:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@dockimbel should know a proper way í ½í¸‰
+@dockimbel should know a proper way ğŸ˜‰

 [6:46:11](#1662792371256iIdNS:gitter.im) <koba-yu (koba-yu)>:
 @hiiamboris